jesssubin/Tinyapp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+You can keep the list of your urls and see it after login.
+Also, you can edit and update the information.

 ## Final Product